Blog

 Therapeutic Exercises Demonstrating Specific Exercises Designed To Strengthen The Jaw Muscles, Improve Jaw Stability, And Enhance Overall Jaw Movement

-Overview of Jaw Pain and Dysfunction:
+Overview of jaw pain and dysfunction:

 You may be suffering from jaw pain and dysfunction, and it’s important to understand the causes and treatments available to you.
 Jaw problems can include soreness, stiffness, limited mobility, clicking or popping noises when opening or closing your mouth.
 These issues can be caused by conditions such as TMJ disorder, teeth grinding or clenching, arthritis, injury to the jaw joint, poor posture, and stress.